-In 1987, the first ministers reached an agreement about constitutional reform, known as the Meech Lake Accord.
-Under this agreement, once a vacancy occurred in the Senate, the provincial government to which the vacancy related could submit a list of names of persons who could be summoned to the Senate.
-The Meech Lake Accord also provided that the above procedure for appointment to the Senate was to apply pending approval by the provincial legislatures of the constitutional agreement.(13) Although not provided for in the agreement, on 16 October 1989, Alberta held an election under its recently enacted Senatorial Selection Act.(14) Reform Party candidate Stan Waters was elected.
+In 1987, the first ministers reached an agreement on constitutional reform.
+Under the Meech Lake Accord, once a vacancy occurred in the Senate, the provincial government to which the vacancy related could submit a list of names of persons who could be summoned to the Senate.
+The Meech Lake Accord also provided that this procedure for appointment to the Senate was to apply pending approval by the provincial legislatures of the constitutional agreement.
+Although not provided for in the agreement, on 16 October 1989, Alberta held an election under its recently enacted Senatorial Selection Act.
+Reform Party candidate Stan Waters was elected.
 He was nominated to the Senate on 11 June 1990.
-On 23 June 1990, however, the Meech Lake Accord expired without the approval of Manitoba and Newfoundland.
+On 23 June 1990, however, the Meech Lake Accord expired because it lacked the approval of Manitoba and Newfoundland.